sebsto/amplify-android-getting-started/04_add_authentication.md

     ![android studio select amplify package](img/04_10.png)

-    Notice that we do not update `UserData.isSignedIn` flag from these method, this is done in the next section.
+    Notice that we do not update `UserData.isSignedIn` flag from these methods, this is done in the next section.

 2. Add an authentication hub listener

     To track the changes of authentication status, we add code to subscribe to Authentication events sent by Amplify.
 We initialize the Hub in the `Backend.initialize()` method.

     When an authentication event is received, we call the `updateUserData()` method.
 This method keeps the `UserData` object in sync.
 The `UserData.isSignedIn` property is a `LiveData<Boolean>`, it means `Observers` that are subscribed to this property will be notified when the value changes.
 We use this mechanism to refresh the user interface automatically.
+You can [learn more about LiveData in the Android doc](https://developer.android.com/topic/libraries/architecture/livedata).

     We also add code to check previous authentication status at application startup time.
 When the application starts, it checks if a Cognito session already exists and updates the `UserData` accordingly.